datatom-infinity/infinity-csi/docs/deploy-fs.md

-# Datatom infinity CSI Plugin
+# Datatom infinity filesystem CSI Plugin

 The infinity filesystem CSI plugin can enable your Container Orchestrator use datatom infinity storage.